 Types of Clear Braces to Choose From

-While the most distinctive difference between metal braces and clear braces is their appearance, the differences between the various types of clear braces are subtler.
+While the most distinctive difference between traditional braces and Invisible braces is their appearance, the differences between the various types of clear braces are subtler.
 There are three different types of clear braces for you to consider when thinking about your options.

 These trays of aligners will slowly and gently move your teeth into their proper position.
 Which will provide you with a more beautiful smile.
 Each set of aligners is meant to be replaced with another every two weeks throughout the duration of your treatment, which means that you won’t need to visit the orthodontist just to have wires tightened.

 You could also consider the Damon System, which is a type of Invisible braces that are becoming increasingly popular and has proven to be highly beneficial for younger children.
 This system of braces cannot be removed, which is actually ideal when used with younger children who may forget where they’ve placed the trays.
 This system uses brackets that are placed on your teeth without having to be tied together like braces.